Halmstad University educates European police authorities in cyber security

 Photo: Ida Fridvall and Unsplash

 Footnote: In December 2020, the Security Police decided to establish a national center for cyber security.
+External link, opens in new window.

 Source of crime statistics: Brottsförebyggande rådet, rapport 2016:17.
+External link.

 ECTEG is an EU-funded project aimed at sharing knowledge and expertise as well as developing educational solutions in cyber security.
 ECTEG works actively to support police organisations with knowledge and expertise, which is done in collaboration with academic partners.
 Participants who have taken the course in cyber security and network technology at Halmstad University become certified Cisco instructors and can spread knowledge further in their police organisation.
 Halmstad University is involved in several ECTEG projects where participants develop educational materials in digital forensics and cyber security.